openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 This error occurs when an incorrect combination of the `--input` and `--input_shape` command line options is used.
 Using both `--input` and `--input_shape` is valid only if `--input` points to the `Placeholder` node, a node with one input port or `--input` has the form `PORT:NODE`, where `PORT` is an integer port index of input for node `NODE`.
 Otherwise, the combination of `--input` and `--input_shape` is incorrect.

+@anchor FAQ30
 #### 30. What does the message "Input port > 0 in --input is not supported if --input_shape is not provided.
 Node: NAME_OF_THE_NODE.
 Omit port index and all input ports will be replaced by placeholders.
-Or provide --input_shape" mean? <a name="question-30"></a>
+Or provide --input_shape" mean?

 When using the `PORT:NODE` notation for the `--input` command line argument and `PORT` > 0, you should specify `--input_shape` for this input.
 This is a limitation of the current Model Optimizer implementation.